acassen/keepalived/doc/source/software_design.rst

         Working at layer4.
 To ensure this check, we use a TCP Vanilla check using nonblocking/timed-out TCP connections.
 If the remote server does not reply to this request (timed-out), then the test is wrong and the server is removed from the server pool.

     HTTP_GET
         Working at layer5.
 Performs a HTTP GET to a specified URL.
 The HTTP GET result is then summed using the MD5 algorithm.
 If this sum does not match with the expected value, the test is wrong and the server is removed from the server pool.
 This module implements a multi-URL get check on the same service.
-This functionality is useful if you are using a server hosting more than one application server.
+This functionality is useful if you are using a server hosting more than one application servers.
 This functionality gives you the ability to check if an application server is working properly.
 The MD5 digests are generated using the genhash utility (included in the keepalived package).

     SSL_GET
         Same as HTTP_GET but uses a SSL connection to the remote webservers.